kathleeng77/Stock-Market-Analysis/README.md

-# VBA-stock-market
-VBA Macros - Stock Market Data
+# VBA Stock Market Data

 Using developer tools in Excel, I wrote a VBA script that looped through the 'ticker' names of three years of stock market data.